Steve & Barb Molsee

 - Our Self

-Steve and Barb Molsee serve in southeastern Idaho, a rural area teeming with agricultural work, like raising cattle and growing potatoes and grain.
-There are rugged mountains and pristine fishing streams within a few hours drive of the Molsees’ home in Roberts.
+Steve and Barb Molsee serve in southeastern Idaho, a rural area teeming with agricultural work, like raising cattle and growing potatoes, grain, and hay.
+There are rugged mountains and pristine fishing streams within a few hours drive of the Molsees’ home in Shelley.

 After seeing the need in their community, the Molsees began ministering to anyone God put in their path who would listen to the gospel message.
 “We offer Jesus as the answer, whatever your situation may be,” Steve explains.